Datasource

 apply()

-Apply the outgoing changes to this builder’s metadata field.
+Apply the outgoing changes to this metadata field.

-If you need to apply multiple changes at once, use Datasource.apply_field_changes instead.
+If you need to apply changes to multiple fields at once, use Datasource.apply_field_changes instead.

 class dagshub.data_engine.client.models.ScanOption(value, names=<not given>, *values, module=None, qualname=None, type=None, start=1, boundary=None)